gmcastil/vimrc/doc/log.md

 Being able to construct a match and then use `<C-r>/` to insert the last pattern used is a hugely powerful tactic.
 Use it.

+83. Couple things here - first, to avoid the behavior of incrementally searching to the first match and then hitting escape and then having to fight it can be solved by just hitting `<CR>`.
+The second is that the `\zs` and `\ze` portions of the expression allow me to match a larger pattern, but indicate what constitutes a "match".

+84.